-Contributions to the "D" Account are not reflected in the accompanying financial statements.
-As described in Note 1, the "D" Account was set up to allow for additional income to the Trust Fund from unanticipated sources.
+Contributions to the "D" Account Trust are not reflected in the accompanying financial statements.
+As described in Note 1, the "D" Account Trust was set up to allow for additional income to the Trust Fund from unanticipated sources.
 These contributions may not be commingled with assets of the Trust Fund and are required to have a separate account number.
 The Government of the Republic of the Marshall Islands has access to funds in this account for unanticipated shortfalls or other purposes.
-Funds in the "D" Account are not part of the corpus of the Trust Fund for the People of the Marshall Islands.
+Funds in the "D" Account Trust are not part of the corpus of the Trust Fund for the People of the Marshall Islands.

-Total amounts included in the "D" Account as of September 30, 2007 and 2006 were \$3,728,248 and \$3,026,429, respectively.
-At September 30, 2007 the fair value of the "D" Account Trust excludes a \$1,750,000 contribution from the Republic of China (Taiwan) deposited in error to the account of the Trust Fund for the People of the Republic of the Marshall Islands during the fiscal year ended September 30, 2007.
-This amount and investment income earned on the contribution are recorded as a liability in the accompanying financial statements as of September 30, 2007.
-Subsequent to September 30, 2007, \$1,500,000 was transferred to the "D" Account based on the estimated fair value of the original contribution, reduced by subsequent investment losses occurring through the effective date of the transfer.
+Total amounts included in the "D" Account Trust as of September 30, 2008 and 2007 were \$4,494,624 and \$3,728,248, respectively.
+At September 30, 2007 the fair value of the "D" Account Trust did not include a \$1,750,000 contribution from the Republic of China (Taiwan) which was deposited in error to the account of the Trust Fund for the People of the Republic of the Marshall Islands during the fiscal year ended September 30, 2007.
+This amount and the investment income earned on the contribution are recorded as a liability in the accompanying financial statements as of September 30, 2007.
+During July 2008, \$1,500,000 was transferred to the "D" Account Trust based on the estimated fair value of the original contribution, reduced by subsequent net investment losses occurring through the effective date of the transfer.